x

 The History of Oppression of Jews

 The Jews were oppressed all throughout history, because of their faith.
 The Babylonians and the Romans attacked their lands, but they preserved their identity.
 The Christians tossed them around throughout Europe and deprived them of equal rights.
 The Muslims did not really attack the Jews for being different, but they still thought they were stupid, and the attacks were due to violation of peaceful treaties.
 Jews and Arabs went along fairly well whenever peace treaties were followed, and they didn't have to follow Islam.
-Muslims paid Zakat and Jews paid Jizah as taxes, so they both went along fairly well.
+Muslims paid Zakaat and Jews paid Jizya as taxes, so they both went along fairly well.
 Later on Muslims only became less secular due to threats from non-Muslims such as Europeans.

 Jews are still very scared of the rise of Antisemitism.

-Regarding Taxes
+Regarding Muhammadian Taxes

 Non-Muslims didn't have to fight for Muslim religious wars.
 So this tax was held to support those who protected them.

-About Zakat: https://en.wikishia.net/view/Zakat
+About Zakaat: https://en.wikishia.net/view/Zakat

 Elon Musk would pay $1000 in Jizya in the most expensive caliphates I could find.